 Terminology note: Below we use terms specific to basketball like court, game, and point.
-Make a soccer schedule and you'll see field, match, and goal.
+When you make a soccer schedule, you'll see field, match, and goal.
 Every sport on Playpass has its own terms, so please tell us if we're missing yours.

 Create a schedule